wkjarosz/hdrview/README.md

 ![Screenshot](resources/screenshot3.png "Screenshot3")
 HDRView supports high-quality dithering (both when viewing and when saving to an LDR file) to reduce these artifacts.
 ![Screenshot](resources/screenshot4.png "Screenshot4")

+## Obtaining HDRView

+If you are running a recent version of macOS, you can download the pre-built binary installer [DMG](https://bitbucket.org/wkjarosz/hdrview/downloads/HDRView.dmg) from the [releases page](https://bitbucket.org/wkjarosz/hdrview/downloads).
+For other platforms, you will need to build HDRView from source for now.

 ## Compiling